Les Mille et Un Jours

-Les Mille et un jours, contes persans (English: The Thousand and One Days: Persian Tales) is a short story collection with Middle Eastern settings published between the years 1710 and 1712 by the French orientalist François Pétis de la Croix, probably with unacknowledged help from Alain-René Lesage.
-Though the stories were for the most part adapted very freely from a 15th-century Turkish collection called Ferec baʿde şidde ("Relief After Hardship"), in its structure it is modelled on Antoine Galland's Les Mille et une nuits (The Thousand and One Nights), whose immense success it was intended to share.
+Les Mille et Un Jours (Note: The word un may also be uncapitalized in French typography.
+The title was originally spelt without an s: Les Mille et Un Jour.) (/fr/, lit.
+'The Thousand and One Days'), subtitled contes persans (lit.
+'Persian tales'), is a short story collection with Middle Eastern settings published between the years 1710 and 1712 by the French orientalist François Pétis de la Croix, probably with unacknowledged help from Alain-René Lesage.
+Though the stories were for the most part adapted very freely from a 15th-century Turkish collection called Ferec baʿde şidde ("Relief After Hardship"), in its structure it is modelled on Antoine Galland's Les Mille et Une Nuits (The Thousand and One Nights), whose immense success it was intended to share.
 It has had a wide influence on European culture, not least through its retelling of the story of Turandot, which indirectly inspired Puccini's opera and many other works.

 Contents

-Les Mille et un jours, like Les Mille et un nuits, is a frame story containing a number of tales and stories within stories.
-The framework tale, "L'histoire de la princesse de Cachemire" (The Story of the Princess of Kashmir), tells of the princess Farrukhnaz, who has a dream in which she sees a stag abandon its doe in a trap.
+Les Mille et Un Jours, like Les Mille et Une Nuits, is a frame story containing a number of tales and stories within stories.
+The framework tale, "Histoire de la princesse de Caschemire" (Story of the Princess of Kashmir), tells of the princess Farrukhnaz, who has a dream in which she sees a stag abandon its doe in a trap.
 She draws from this the moral that men are all ungrateful and faithless, and refuses to marry.
-Her nurse, Sutlumemé, endeavours to change her mind by telling her stories of a contrary tendency every morning at bath time over a period of 1001 days.
-In the original form (Note: Many 18th and 19th century editions of Les Mille et un jours included additional stories taken from diverse sources.) of Les Mille et un jours these stories are:
+Her nurse, Sutlumemé, endeavours to change her mind by telling her stories of a contrary tendency every morning at bath time over a period of 1,001 days.
+In the original form (Note: Many 18th- and 19th-century editions of Les Mille et Un Jours included additional stories taken from diverse sources.) of Les Mille et Un Jours these stories are: